spinualexandru/tinyfile/README.md

 # To do

-- [ ] Replace Compression.js with a more efficient library (e.g. LZMA or a WASM Library)
+- [ ] Replace CompressorJS with a more efficient library (e.g. LZMA or a WASM Library)

 # Credits